anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Hardhat.md

         **Keep your private keys secret.**

-        Private keys must be kept secret and not committed to any code respositories.
+        Private keys must be kept secret and not committed to any code respository.
+In the example of this tutorial, the `.env` file should be added to your `.gitignore` file and kept local.
-        Improper handling of private keys can lead to loss of funds and identity fraud.

         For example, see [MyCrypto's Protecting Yourself and Your Funds guide](https://support.mycrypto.com/staying-safe/protecting-yourself-and-your-funds).